Bayerische Motoren Werke Aktiengesellschaft (BAMXF) was Upgraded to a Hold Rating at Kepler Capital

-Bayerische Motoren Werke Aktiengesellschaft (BAMXF) received a Hold rating and a EUR56.00 price target from Kepler Capital analyst Alexandre Raverdy yesterday.
-The company’s shares closed last Tuesday at $64.58.
+Kepler Capital analyst Alexandre Raverdy upgraded Bayerische Motoren Werke Aktiengesellschaft (BAMXF) to Hold yesterday and set a price target of EUR56.00.
+The company’s shares closed last Tuesday at $65.80.

-Bayerische Motoren Werke Aktiengesellschaft has an analyst consensus of Moderate Buy, with a price target consensus of $67.05, a 3.8% upside from current levels.
+Currently, the analyst consensus on Bayerische Motoren Werke Aktiengesellschaft is a Moderate Buy with an average price target of $67.14, which is a 1.7% upside from current levels.
 In a report issued on June 29, UBS also downgraded the stock to Hold with a EUR60.00 price target.

 See today’s analyst top recommended stocks >>